HillviewCap/llms/docs/DEPLOYMENT_GUIDE.md

-# LLMS.txt Explorer Deployment Guide for 500 Error Fix
+# LLMS.txt Explorer Deployment Guide

-This guide provides step-by-step instructions for deploying the fixes to the 500 error issue that was occurring on the Cloudflare Pages deployment.
+This guide provides step-by-step instructions for deploying the LLMS.txt Explorer to Cloudflare Pages, with a focus on avoiding Node.js module compatibility issues.

-## Overview of the Fix
+## Overview of Cloudflare Compatibility

-The 500 error was resolved by making the following changes:

-1. Updated the `public/_headers` file with proper security headers and caching directives
-2. Configured the `wrangler.toml` file with the correct KV namespace binding for Astro sessions

-These changes ensure that:

-- The security headers are properly applied to all pages
-- The Cloudflare KV namespace is correctly bound to the SESSION variable
-- The Astro session functionality works correctly with the Cloudflare adapter
+Cloudflare Pages runs on Cloudflare Workers, which uses a V8 isolate environment that doesn't support Node.js-specific modules like `fs`, `path`, or any imports using the `node:` prefix (e.g., `import fs from 'node:fs'`).

+To ensure compatibility:

+1. **Use direct imports for data files** instead of reading them from the filesystem at runtime
+2. **Avoid Node.js-specific modules** entirely in code that will run on Cloudflare
+3. **Configure KV namespaces correctly** for Astro session support
+4. **Set proper security headers** in the `public/_headers` file

 ## Deployment Process